-The oasis of Al Ahsa in eastern Saudi Arabia becomes the kingdom’s fifth UNESCO World Heritage site.
+The oasis of Al Ahsa in eastern Saudi Arabia became he kingdom’s fifth UNESCO World Heritage site in 2018.

-The nomination of the Al-Ahsa Oasis Cultural Landscape as a World Heritage site was accepted at this week’s World Heritage Committee meeting, #42WHC.
+The nomination of the Al-Ahsa Oasis Cultural Landscape as a World Heritage site was accepted at the World Heritage Committee meeting, #42WHC.